 Experimenting with the Ganzfeld Effect

-You can also achieve a kind of Ganzfeld effect by staring at a stationary point for some time.
+Even without glasses, you can also achieve a kind of Ganzfeld effect by staring at a stationary point for some time.
 The eyes should not move.
 Eventually the vision will begin to fade out, and will return once the eyes are moved enough.
 Starting to see an afterimage is a good sign, but it also means your eyes are moving.
 It may help to try to reduce the rate of blinking.
 Also, it might be easier to experiment with a large area of uniform colour, such as a wall.

 Extending the Ganzfeld Effect to Do Basic Sensory Deprivation